12 (Vancouver) Service Company: Colonel Sherman Armoury

 2947 RCACC is affiliated to 12 (Vancouver) Service Coy and receives logistical and training support.

-After the amalgamation of 11 and 12 Service Battalions, 2947 RCACC retained its name of 12 (Vancouver) Service Battalion at the request of the Unit.

 Cadets are not members of the Canadian Forces.
-Cadets is a youth program for 12- to 18-year-olds, the aim of which is to instil in youth the attributes of good citizenship and leadership, promote physical fitness and foster an interest in the sea, land, and air activities of the Canadian Forces.
+Cadets is a youth program for 12- to 18-year-olds, the aim of which is to instill in youth the attributes of good citizenship and leadership, promote physical fitness and foster an interest in the sea, land, and air activities of the Canadian Forces.